MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 If the update channel is not listed, then the Monthly Enterprise Channel schedule will be followed.

 >[!Tip]
->Learn more about update channels, including how to make changes, see the articles listed here:
+>Learn more about update channels, including how to make changes here:
 > - [**Update channels for Microsoft 365 apps**](/deployoffice/updates/overview-update-channels)

 |Update channel|Date|